 It is through this metaphor of apparent futility that the true magic of discovering your life’s purpose is revealed.
 By reaching the seemingly uneventful end of their destination, Dorothy, the Tin Man, the Scarecrow, and the Lion, learned a most important lesson: that which they were looking for was within themselves all along.
 It was through their service to Dorothy that her three companions discovered their strengths while Dorothy rediscovered her true home.

 All the disappointments that you have encountered in your life up to now are just your own version of meeting the Wizard of Oz.
 It is your own version of traveling down your yellow brick road and not finding that which you had expected.
-Now it is time for you to look deep within yourself and discover the purpose of your life.
+Now it is time for you to look deep within yourself and discover your purpose in life.
 Your ruby slippers can be found in three simple questions: What makes you happy?
 What are your strengths and talents?
 How can you serve?

 Note: When doing the following exercise, the key is to write nonstop and write anything that comes to your mind.
 These are not thinking exercises, so write down or type whatever comes to you.
 However, it is recommended that you do these exercises in journal so that you can have them all in a single place where they can be easily reviewed.